 Part I of the Truth and Culture Warrior

-By treating Marxism and Social Justice as rational economic and sociopolitical arguments, civilized people make the following mistakes.
+By treating these ideologies as rational economic and sociopolitical arguments, civilized people make the following mistakes.

-- They believe that the Totalitarians will see the error of their ways (this took 70 years of American effort in Russia)
+- They believe that the totalitarians will see the error of their ways (this took 70 years in Russia)

-- They believe that Totalitarians will fight amongst one another (they thought the Nazis could never ally with the Italians and Japanese).
+- They believe that totalitarians will fight amongst one another (they thought the Nazis could never ally with the Italians and Japanese, and who would have expected the Social Justice movement to have such a strong affinity for fundamentalist Islam).

-Upon studying the matter more deeply, one comes to the realization that the roots of Totalitarianism are not logical, economic, philosophical or political – they are psychological.
-Totalitarianism is first the product of the totalitarian personality, a state of mind that arises in great numbers on the eve of a totalitarian revolution.
+Upon studying the matter more deeply, one comes to the realization that the roots of totalitarianism are not logical, economic, philosophical or political – they are psychological.
+Totalitarianism is primarily the product of the totalitarian personality, a psychological state that always exists, but arises in great numbers on the eve of a totalitarian revolution.
 As Carl Jung wrote:

 To produce such consequences (totalitarianism) the individual must have been thoroughly indoctrinated with the insignificance and worthlessness of his psyche and of psychology in general.
 One must preach at him from all the pulpits of authority that salvation always comes from outside and that the meaning of his existence lies in the “community.”
 He can then be led docilely to the place where of his own natural accord he would rather go anyway: to the land of childhood, where one makes claims exclusively on others, and where, if wrong is done, it is always somebody else who has done it.
 When he no longer knows by what his soul is sustained, the potential of the unconscious is increased and takes the lead.
 Desirousness overpowers him, and illusory goals set up in the place of the eternal images excite his greed.
 The beast of prey seizes hold of him and soon makes him forget that he is a human being.
 His animal affects hamper any reflection that might stand in the way of his infantile wish-fulfilments, filling him instead with a feeling of a new-won right to existence and intoxicating him with the lust for booty and blood. – Carl Jung – Mysterium Conjunctionis